dcaputo-harmoni/open-balena-admin/README.md

 ```sh
 open-balena-admin/scripts/quickstart -j [OPENBALENA_JWT_SECRET] -v [OPENBALENA_API_VERSION]
 ```
+**Note**: If you are running on a domain other than `openbalena.local`, be sure to also add `-d [DOMAIN]` to the quickstart script.
+For a full list of quickstart configuration options, run `open-balena-admin/scripts/quickstart -h`.

 **Note**: If you did not complete steps 1 and 2 (i.e. you have a running instance of openbalena) you need to ssh into your running instance of open-balena-api, where you will find `OPENBALENA_JWT_SECRET` via the environment variable `JSON_WEB_TOKEN_SECRET`, and `OPENBALENA_API_VERSION` as "version" within `/usr/src/app/package.json`

 5. Set up hostnames